presented by Celeste Roseberry-McKibbin

 Celeste Roseberry-McKibbin received her PhD from Northwestern University.
 She is a Professor of Speech Pathology and Audiology at California State University, Sacramento.
 Dr. Roseberry is also currently a part-time itinerant speech pathologist in San Juan Unified School District where she provides direct services to students from preschool through high school.
 She has worked in educational…Read full bio

-1. Public Laws and Policies
+1. Laws and Policies